1Password/scim-examples/aws-terraform/README.md

 This is only an example of how you could deploy the 1Password SCIM Bridge to your existing AWS infrastructure.
 Utilizing the full suite of AWS/Terraform infrastructure is considered an advanced form of deployment, so feel free to modify it to suit your needs.

 If you find that you are not using a majority of the services listed in this documentation within your AWS account - for instance, you have an external DNS provider, or you are providing your own certificates through a third-party service - consider deploying through [Kubernetes](https://github.com/1Password/scim-examples/tree/master/kubernetes/README.md) using AWS Elastic Kubernetes Service (EKS).
-The 1Password SCIM Bridge is not a resource-intensive service, and a full AWS deployment may be more resource-intensive than you require, unless it fits neatly into your existing infrastructure.
+The 1Password SCIM Bridge is not a resource-intensive service, and a full AWS deployment may include more infrastructure than you require, unless it fits neatly into your existing setup.

 To continue, please ensure you've read through [PREPARING.md](https://github.com/1Password/scim-examples/tree/master/PREPARING.md) before beginning deployment.